Chart Color Schemes

 Collingwood Park - Redbank's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Collingwood Park, Redbank's health metrics are near national benchmarks.
-Common health conditions among its general population are somewhat typical but higher than the national average for older cohorts.
-Private health cover is very low at approximately 47% of the total population (~6,854 people), compared to 50.3% across Greater Brisbane and a national average of 55.3%.
+Collingwood Park, located within Redbank, has health metrics that are close to national benchmarks.
+The level of common health conditions among its general population is somewhat typical but higher than the national average among older cohorts.
+Private health cover in the area is very low at approximately 47% of the total population (~6,854 people), compared to 50.3% across Greater Brisbane and a national average of 55.3%.

-The most common medical conditions in the area are mental health issues affecting 9.8% of residents and asthma impacting 9.0%.
-A total of 69.7% of residents declare themselves completely clear of medical ailments, compared to 72.4% across Greater Brisbane.
-The area has 10.4% of residents aged 65 and over (1,526 people), higher than the 8.8% in Greater Brisbane.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+The most common medical conditions are mental health issues and asthma, impacting 9.8% and 9.0% of residents respectively.
+Meanwhile, 69.7% of residents declared themselves completely clear of medical ailments, compared to 72.4% across Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over at 10.4% (1,526 people), compared to 8.8% in Greater Brisbane.
+Health outcomes among seniors present some challenges that require more attention than the broader population.

 Frequently Asked Questions - Health